je-clark/jeclark.net/content/articles/getting-started-with-stratoshark.md

 ## Installing Stratoshark

-The Stratoshark installer is buried in the automated builds section of the [Wireshark downloads site](https://www.wireshark.org/download/automated/) until the 1.0 release, which is currently expected to be in May 2025.

-Because I use a Mac, I'll go to the `osx` folder and download the latest version.
-I usually look for the newest Last Modified Date.
+**Updated Jan 2025**

+The Stratoshark installer is now available from [stratoshark.com](https://stratoshark.org/).

+On the Downloads section of the web page, click the link for your appropriate platform.

 From there, installation is just like Wireshark.
-Double-click the `.dmg` file and install Stratoshark.
+Since I use a Mac, I double-click the `.dmg` file and install Stratoshark.

 ## A Brief Guide to Sysdig Captures